 Are Salt Water Hot Tubs Harder on Equipment?

+This is a common concern, but it is based on outdated assumptions.
 Modern salt water hot tubs are engineered to work within a controlled environment.
+In systems like Arctic Spas:

 - Salt levels are low and carefully managed